Skip to main content

 • struggling to breathe

-• having chest pain
+• having heart pain

-• confused or unable to think clearly.
+• confused or unable to think clearly

 Recovering from a heart attack can be a very emotional experience for both you and the people in your life.
 Learn tips to care for a loved one after a heart attack, and how you can make the job a bit easier and speed up recovery.